DaverSomethingSomethingOrg/ConanToolchain/README.md

 for all developers offers some significant challenges.

 The goal of this project is to provide a comprehensive, reliable system to build a toolchain that works by design.
-Configured built, and installed consistently, rather than trying to manipulate tools to work in configurations they were not originally built for.
+Configured, built, and installed consistently.
+Rather than trying to manipulate tools to work in configurations they were not originally built for.

-To achieve this we leverage the [Conan C/C++ package manager](https://conan.io) to produce repeatable builds using consistent host configutations, delivering a complete toolchain in the form of OS packages for Linux.
+To achieve this we leverage the [Conan C/C++ package manager](https://conan.io) to produce repeatable builds using consistent host configutations.
+Delivering a complete toolchain in the form of OS System packages for Linux.

-To put this all together, I've developed some integration pieces:
+To put this all together, I've developed these integration pieces:

 - https://github.com/DaverSomethingSomethingOrg/conan-system-packaging